toplac/gradle-gdpr-documentation-plugin/README.md

 # gradle-gdpr-documentation-plugin

-Gradle plugin to generate GDPR documentation for your project based on annotations on data classes.
+Gradle plugin to generate data classification documentation (needed for the GDPR documentation) for your project based on annotations on data classes.

 ## Disclaimer